 Meet Our Team

-Founder and Director
+Founder and Managing Director

-Philippa is a qualified social care professional with over 4 years experience in the health sector.
 She is an avid wellbeing advocate and community & international volunteer.
 Her main interests are social policy, care management, ethnic inequalities, children, mental health, disabilities, social mobility and economic enterprise

-Associate and Consultant
+Co-Director and Consultant

 Sharon Karikari